wp-plugins/time-lord/readme.txt

 == Changelog ==

+= 1.1 =
+* NEW FEATURE: Show content recursively at user set intervals.
+* FIX: The plugin now takes into account the timezone set at the WordPress installation.

 = 1.0 =
 * First release!

 == Upgrade Notice ==

+= 1.1 =
+* NEW FEATURE: Show content recursively at user set intervals.

 = 1.0 =
 * Initial submittion to the WordPress.org repository